hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 ---

 A `file_upload` block supports the following:

+* `authentication_type` - (Optional) Type used to authenticate against the storage account.
+Possible values are `keyBased` and `identityBased`.
+Defaults to `keyBased`.

+* `identity_id` - (Optional) ID of the User Managed Identity used to authenticate against the storage account.

+-> **NOTE:** `identity_id` can only be specified when `authentication_type` is `identityBased`.
+It must be one of the `identity_ids` of the Iot Hub.
+If not specified when `authentication_type` is `identityBased`, System Assigned Managed Identity of the Iot Hub will be used.

+~> **NOTE:** System Assigned Managed Identity can only be used in an update because access to the endpoint cannot be granted before the creation is done.
+The extracted resources `azurerm_iothub_file_upload` can be used to configure File Upload with System Assigned Managed Identity without the need of an update.

 * `connection_string` - (Required) The connection string for the Azure Storage account to which files are uploaded.